(Pictured: Jane Nelson)

 Nelson’s bill is expected to create mental health hubs in every region of Texas, starting at every medical school in the state.
 30 states have done similar access programs to Senate Bill 10, which make psychiatrists available for consultation to pediatricians who are often the first to encounter children with mental health issues.

-The bill passed the committee with five ayes and zero nays.
-Four senators – Flores, Johnson, Miles and Perry – on the committee were not present at the time of the vote due to other committee commitments, but were present during the invited testimony.
+The bill passed the committee with eight ayes and zero nays.
+The ninth senator, Pete Flores, was absent at the time of the vote due to other committee commitments, but was present during the invited testimony on the bill.

 Notably, SB 10 has all 31 Senate members signed on as joint authors.